monomelodies/monad/docs/components/index.md

             // Delete existing item Model, return promise.
         }

+You can think of the `filter` as "your `where`-clause", and of `options` as "anything after `WHERE` in your SQL".
+Of course, how exactly you convert this to an API call depends, but they are two seperate concepts.

 ## Models
 Each 'entity' of data in a module is generally represented by a 'model'.
 Monad